-- Press < (st) > to display the cropping frame. - The image area within the cropping frame will be cropped. - Moving the Cropping Frame Use < > to move the frame over the image vertically or horizontally.
+- Press < (st) > to display the cropping frame. - The image area within the cropping frame will be cropped.

+Changing the Cropping Frame Size Turn the < > dial to change the cropping frame size.
+The smaller the cropping frame, the more magnified the cropped image will look.

+Moving the Cropping Frame Use < >> to move the frame over the image vertically or horizontally.
 Move the cropping frame until it covers the desired image area.